Slicer/Slicer/Docs/user_guide/getting_started.md

 3D Slicer is built on a modular architecture.
 Choose a module to process or analyze your data.
 Most important modules are the following (complete list is available in [Modules](modules/index.md) section):

-- [Welcome](modules/welcome.md): The default module when 3D Slicer is started.
+- *Welcome*: The default module when 3D Slicer is started.
 The panel features options for loading data and customizing 3D Slicer.
 Below those options are drop-down boxes that contain essential information for using 3D Slicer.
 - [Data](modules/data.md): acts as a central data-organizing hub.
 Lists all data currently in the scene and allows basic operations such as search, rename, delete and move.
 - [DICOM](modules/dicom.md): Import and export DICOM objects, such as images, segmentations, structure sets, radiation therapy objects, etc.
 - [Volumes](modules/volumes.md): Used for changing the appearance of various volume types.